mstksg/inCode/copy/entries/io-monad-harmful.md

 [^iotype]: Note here, I am referring to the *IO type*, not the *`IO` type constructor*.
 The actual abstract data type, and not the `IO :: * -> *` type constructor that you use in type signatures.
-Just like "Map type" is an abstract data structure of an associative map and the `Map` type constructor are different.
+When we talk about the "Map type", we talk about the abstract data type, the underlying binary search tree, and the API that it offers...we don't really talk about the `Map :: * -> * -> *` *type constructor*.

 I'm going to say that this is probably **the single most harmful and damaging thing** in Haskell and the community, with regards to pedagogy, practice,